 Ina Belle (Wilson) Mueller Scholarship for Graduate Research in History

 Established by Colonel Harrie Mueller in memory of his wife, this scholarship is awarded to a graduate student whose thesis or dissertation relates to the history of Kansas.
 The recipients are to be determined by the Head of the Department of History, observing the provisions of this agreement, taking into account the financial needs of the recipients.
 If no suitable candidates or subject is available at the time the award should be made, such award may be made in subsequent years when candidates and subjects are available.
-The Head of the Department of History also agrees that one copy of each approved thesis or dissertation produced under this scholarship will be deposited in the library of the Kansas State Historical Society in Topeka, Kansas.
 Each recipient will receive a minimum of $1,000 and no more than $1,500 annually.

 Robin Higham Military History Graduate Student Research and Travel Fund

 Established to honor the achievements of Professor Robin Higham, the department's senior military historian for over thirty-five years.
 The recipient of this award shall be a student properly enrolled in the Dept. of History in the College of Arts & Sciences at KSU and be a military history graduate history student who (a) has passed the Ph.D. preliminary examination and either (b) is pursuing research in connection with the writing of the Ph.D. dissertation or (c) will benefit from participation in a professional military history conference.
 Applicants for the award must apply within one calendar year from the day of notification that all Ph.D. preliminary examinations have been successfully completed.
 Preference is to be given to the support of research over support of participation in conferences.